How to Get Rid of Cockroaches Forever

 Despite its low toxicity to humans, boric acid should never be applied and use near areas where food is commonly prepared, for example, the kitchen top and the dining table.

-Borax and Sugar Mixture
+DIY Borax & Sugar Mixture

 If all else fails, consider hiring a professional exterminator!